 In 293, the Dutch river area was reconquered by caesar (crown prince) Constantius I Chlorus, a Roman general who was briefly to be emperor in 305-306.
 He defeated the Franks somewhere in the Betuwe and rebuilt the forts along the Lower Rhine.
 It is likely that in these years a new unit of Batavians, which is mentioned in several fourth-century texts, was founded.
 (However, it is interesting to note that there was now only one unit from this area, which had once been able to man nine units of infantry and one squadron of elite cavalry).

 Constantius is probably also responsible for new administrative units.
-Tongeren, which had been part of Gallia Belgica (above), was now added to Germania Secunda, the new name of Germania Inferior.
+Tongeren, which had been part of Gallia Belgica, was now added to Germania Secunda, the new name of Germania Inferior.
 The residence of the Roman government among the Menapians was transferred from Cassel to Tournai.
 The taxes were reorganized as well - probably.
 There is no direct evidence for our region, but it would fit the normal pattern of this age.

 Constantius was succeeded as emperor by his son, the famous Constantine I the Great (306-337).
 He brought the strategy of "defense in depth" to perfection.
-As we have seen above, this implied a line of fortifications along the Rhine, guardposts on strategic positions, and the existence of a cavalry army in the hinterland.
+This implied a line of fortifications along the Rhine, guardposts on strategic positions, and the existence of a cavalry army in the hinterland.
 During Constantine's reign, many forts along the Rhine were heavily fortified (e.g., Deutz, Nijmegen, Valkenburg, and castles along the coast), and several bridges were constructed to facilitate quick cavalry maneuvers (Maastricht and Cuijk).